 Or consider the healing of the lame man by Peter described in Acts 3.
 Jesus had by this time been crucified and resurrected, so he was no longer physically present.
 It was therefore up to his disciple Peter to heal this man.
 Who was this man?
 According to Acts 3:2, he “was lame from his mother’s womb” and needed to be “laid daily at the gate of the temple which is called Beautiful, to ask alms of them that entered into the temple.”
 But think what this means.
 Jesus had for years been going to the Jerusalem temple.
 He must surely have seen this man, and not once but repeatedly.
 Why, then, didn’t Jesus heal him when he had the chance?

-Miracles can also seem inappropriate and unfair.
+Miracles can seem inappropriate and unfair.
 Why does one person receive a needed miracle but not someone with an even greater need?
 And why do some miracles seem so trivial, especially against the backdrop of horrendous evil in the world?
 Sure, Solzhenitsyn getting cured of stage-four cancer in the Soviet Gulag seems like a worthy miracle.
-But miracles can do better than that.
-What about the miraculous deliverance of untold torture victims from the hands of their tormentors, to say nothing of the miraculous alleviation of a famine by manna from heaven?
+But miracles with a far greater reach and doing far more good are easily imagined.
+What about the miraculous deliverance of myriad torture victims from the hands of their tormentors, to say nothing of the miraculous alleviation of a famine by manna from heaven?
 Yet miracles, at least in our day, don’t seem to reach quite that far.

 On the other hand, what are we to make of Michael Shermer and his wife hearing romantic music from a defunct radio?
 Or my (BD’s) family losing money on one art deal only to regain it, by strange coincidence and with interest, on another?
 Against the grand scheme of things, such miracles seem hardly momentous.
 From my present vantage, I (BD) would much prefer to swap miracles, seeing a complete loss of money in those past art deals, but seeing my severely autistic son (now 16 years into his disability) miraculously cured.
 Alas, miracle swaps like this are not an option.